Tapjoy/chore/README.md

 = chore

-Description goes here.

-== Contributing to chore

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-* Fork the project.
-* Start a feature/bugfix branch.
-* Commit and push until you are happy with your contribution.
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 == Integration

-Chore can be integrated with any Rack-based project by following these instructions (note they are based on a sintra app, and you'll need to change the path for rails):
+Chore can be integrated with any Ruby-based project by following these instructions:

-Add the chore gem to your gemfile and run `bundle install`:
+Add the chore gem to your gemfile and run `bundle install` (at some point we'll have a proper gem release):

     gem 'chore', :git => 'git://github.com/Tapjoy/chore.git'